nefarius/IgorBot/README.md

 Work in progress, use with care 🔥

+I am using it successfully for a couple years on my community servers now, however especially configuration simplification has missing features.
+You have been warned.

 ## Setup

 It's recommended to use Docker and docker-compose to bring up the bot and its companion services.